-Welcome to Bodzio Software Pty.
-Ltd.: We are based in Melbourne, Australia and have been developing loudspeaker system design software for personal computers since 1990.
-This site is intended to provide information about our WinXP™ program: BoxCad, and Windows7/64bit programs: SoundEasy and Ultimate Equalizer.
+Welcome to SoundEasy and Ultimate Equalizer web page.
+Bodzio Software, are based in Melbourne, Australia and have been developing loudspeaker system design software for personal computers since 1990.
+This site is intended to provide information about our WinXP™ program: BoxCad, and Windows7/64bit and Windows10/64bit programs: SoundEasy and Ultimate Equalizer.

 “An Interview with Neville Thiele” - By Steve Mowry,Voice Coil 2006.